 Each study group may approve revised or new guidelines, preferably by consensus.

+2.11.3 Deletion

+Each study group may delete ITU-D guidelines, preferably by consensus.

 SECTION 3 – Study groups and their relevant groups

-3 Classification of study groups and their relevant groups
+3.1 Classification of study groups and their relevant groups

-3.1 The World Telecommunication Development Conference (WTDC) establishes study groups, each studying telecommunication/ICT matters of interest to the developing countries in particular, including the issues referred to in No. 211 of the ITU Convention.
+3.1.1 WTDC establishes study groups, each studying telecommunication/ICT matters of interest to the developing countries in particular, including the issues referred to in No. 211 of the ITU Convention.
 Study groups shall observe strictly Nos 214, 215, 215A and 215B of the Convention.

-3.2 To facilitate their work, the study groups may set up working parties, rapporteur groups and joint rapporteur groups (JRG) or intersector rapporteur groups (IRG) to deal with specific Questions or parts of thereof, including with the participation of other ITU Sectors.
+3.1.2 To facilitate their work, the study groups may set up working parties, rapporteur groups and joint rapporteur groups (JRG), or intersector rapporteur groups (IRG), or intersector correspondence group (ICG) to deal with specific Questions or parts of thereof, including with the participation of other ITU Sectors.

-3.3 Where appropriate, regional groups may be set up within the study groups to study Questions or problems the specific nature of which makes it desirable that they be studied within the framework of one or more regions of the Union.

-3.4 The establishment of regional groups should not give rise to duplication of work being carried out at the global level by the corresponding study groups, their relevant groups or any other groups established pursuant to No. 209A of the Convention.
+3.1.3 Working parties are created to reduce costs, shorten time and increase the efficiency of preparing draft output documents when conducting research on overlapping Issues in one or several similar thematic areas.

+3.1.4 To limit the resource impact on the ITU Telecommunication Development Sector, Member States, Sector Members, Associates and Academia, a study group shall establish, preferably by consensus, and maintain only the minimum number of working parties.

+Editor note: this is a part of the existing 3.7 text

+3.1.5 Working parties prepare drafts of reports, guidelines and other texts for consideration by the study groups.

-3.5 A JRG may be established for Questions requiring the participation of experts from more than one study group.
-An IRG could be established when all study groups concerned agree to the creation of the group.
+3.1.6 A JRG may be established for Questions requiring the participation of experts from more than one ITU-D study group.
+An IRG/ICG could be established for Questions requiring participation of experts from study groups of other Sector(s).
+A JRG or IRG/ICG is created when all study groups concerned agree to the creation of the group.
 Unless otherwise specified, the working methods of IRGs and JRGs should be identical to those of rapporteur groups.
 At the time a JRG is established, its terms of reference, reporting lines and final decision-making authority should be clearly identified.

-3.6 The procedures for establishing the ICG and IRG when organizing and conducting work in these groups are set out in WTDC Resolution 59.
+3.1.7 The procedures for establishing the ICG and IRG when organizing and conducting work in these groups are set out in WTDC Resolution 59.

-3.7 A rapporteur group, JRG or IRG shall submit draft deliverables as indicated in its relevant terms of reference to its lead study group.
-Working parties prepare draft reports, guidelines and other texts for consideration by the study groups.
-To limit the resource impact on the ITU Telecommunication Development Sector (ITU-D), Member States, Sector Members, Associates and Academia, a study group shall establish, preferably by consensus, and maintain only the minimum number of working parties.
+3.1.8 A rapporteur group, JRG or IRG shall submit draft deliverables as indicated in its relevant terms of reference to its lead study group or working party, as appropriate.

-4 Chairmen and vice-chairmen
+3.2 Chairmen and vice-chairmen

-4.1 Appointment of chairmen and vice-chairmen by WTDC shall be primarily based upon proven competence both in matters considered by the study group concerned and in terms of the management skills required, taking into account the need to promote gender balance in leadership positions and equitable geographical distribution, in particular promoting the participation of developing countries through Member States and ITU-D Sector Members.
+3.2.1 Appointment of chairmen and vice-chairmen by WTDC shall be in accordance with Resolution 208 of the Plenipotentiary Conference primarily based upon proven competence both in matters considered by the study group concerned and in terms of the management skills required, taking into account the need to promote gender balance in leadership positions and equitable geographical distribution, in particular promoting the participation of developing countries through Member States and ITU-D Sector Members.
+It is expected that the chairman, vice-chairman or chairman of a working party, upon assuming their duties, will receive the necessary support from a Member State or Sector Member throughout the period until the next WTDC.

-4.5 The appointment of vice-chairmen is limited to two candidates from each region, taking into account WTDC Resolution 61 (Rev. Dubai, 2014) and Resolution 70 (Rev. Busan, 2014) of the Plenipotentiary Conference to ensure equitable geographical distribution among the six regions3.
+3.2.2 The appointment of vice-chairmen in accordance with Resolution 208 of the Plenipotentiary Conference should be limited to two candidates from each of the six regional telecommunication organizations.